JakubSzark/unity-displacements-tool/README.md

 R - Sculpt
 T - Smooth

+Selecting two displacements brings up a sew option to sew them together and filling holes.
+(Its a bit finicky)

 I need help with these scripts and need to add more like a custom shader with texture painting.
 If you have suggestions or would like to help pls email me at